Increase PHP and NGINX upload limits for WordPress

 PHP configurations

-In the server > services > PHP settings section (click the wrench icon), you can increase the upload limits, you will likely want to increase the max_input_time, upload_max_filesize, and memory_limit variables.
+In the server > services > PHP settings section (click the wrench icon), you can increase the upload limits, and you will likely want to increase the max_input_time, upload_max_filesize, and memory_limit variables.

 Such as: